bmc/argot/index.md

 enough to figure out what to do, on your own.

     libraryDependencies += "org.clapper" %% "argot" % "1.0.2"

+If the version you want can't be found (i.e., it hasn't yet been pushed to Bintray's JCenter or to Maven Central), simply add my Bintray repo:

+    resolvers += "Brian Clapper's Bintray" at "http://dl.bintray.com/bmc/maven"

 Argot is also registered with [Doug Tangren][]'s excellent [ls.implicit.ly][] catalog.
 If you use the `ls` SBT plugin, you can install Argot with